A Brief Overview of FDA's Drug Approval Process

 Before a new animal drug may receive FDA approval, the sponsor must establish that the new animal drug is safe and effective.

-Safe includes safety to the animal, safety of food products derived from the animal, safety to persons administering the drug or otherwise associated with the animal, and safety in terms of the drug's impact on the environment.
+Safe includes safety to the animal, safety of food products derived from the animal, and safety to persons administering the drug or otherwise associated with the animal.

 Effective means that the product will consistently and uniformly do what the labeling claims it will do.